zaguiini/react-native-pure-jwt/README.md

   response:
     {
       iss: 'luisfelipez@live.com',
-      exp: absolute timestamp (beginning from 1970) IN MILLISECONDS,
+      exp: absolute timestamp (beginning from 1970) IN MILLISECONDS on Android and IN SECONDS in iOS (see issues section below),
       additional: 'payload'
     }
 */